Teachers Quit For Many Reasons

-It’s complicated and it’s sad that teachers quit.
+It’s complicated and it’s sad that teachers are quitting at a rate never seen before.
 It’s even sadder that people are still not listening.

 I believe in school.
 More specifically I believe there is a need for public schools.
 I just don’t believe teachers should be subjected to what the profession has become for many teachers- even some of the ones in less traditional settings.

 I am not out here advocating teachers quit their careers.
 Please understand that.
 I feel the need to make it clear, however, I am also not advocating for teachers to stay in situations where it does not serve them.
 Period!